 Brycen Pace

-ReporterBrycen Pace is an undergraduate student at Syracuse University from Buffalo, New York.
-He studies Broadcast and Digital Journalism at the S.I.
+ReporterBrycen Pace is a journalist at WAER 88.3, the Syracuse NPR affiliate.
+He is also an undergraduate student at Syracuse University from Buffalo, New York.
+He is studying under a dual degree Broadcast and Digital Journalism at the S.I.
 Newhouse School of Public Communications and Political Science at the Maxwell School of Citizenship and Public Affairs.
-As a content creator at WAER, Brycen helps produce digital and radio stories.
+As a content producer at WAER, Brycen helps create digital and radio stories.

 Concurrently with his work at WAER, Brycen is an Assistant Photo Editor at The Daily Orange, and a long-form Investigative Journalist with the Newshouse.

-Brycen has a passion for covering politics and how legislation impacts the community he serves, and he is always searching for new leads.
-You can send Brycen your ideas at bapace@g.syr.edu
+Brycen has a passion for covering politics and how legislation impacts the community he serves.
+He is always searching for new leads.
+You can send him your ideas at bapace@g.syr.edu

 -